 Can I bring a walking stick or crutches to an event?

 For your safety, and for those around you, we do not allow people using crutches and/or walking aids onto a standing floor.
 Even though your friends around you could help to look after you, crowd movement on the floor is unpredictable.
 We will always endeavour to find you an accessible position within the Arena so that you can still come to the concert.
-Please call us on our access requirements number 0333 772 7727 and we will do our best to find alternative tickets.
+Please email us as soon as possible on firstname.lastname@example.org and we will do our best to find alternative tickets.
 Please be aware spaces on the riser are limited.

 Are children welcome in the Arena?